Isomux

 1. Prerequisites

-You need Bun (v1.2+) and the Claude Code CLI installed and authenticated with a Claude Pro or Max subscription.
+You need Bun (v1.2+) and at least one of: the Claude Code CLI (Claude subscription) or the Codex CLI (ChatGPT subscription).

 # Install Bun